Soundbirds/bbb/readme.md

 P.S.
-Hans Rosling uses the precursor of googleVis in an amazing Ted talk from 2006:
+Hans Rosling used the precursor of googleVis in an amazing Ted talk from 2006:

     https://www.youtube.com/watch?v=RUwS1uAdUcI